bardia16/CPS_Android_HW/README.md

 ```
 These lines of code are registering custom C++ classes with the QML type system.
 This allows these classes to be used directly in QML files. <br/>
 Template Parameter (<T>): This specifies the C++ class we are registering.
 For example, `Accelerometer`, `Gyroscope`, and `MovementDatabase` in our case. <br/>
 "com.example": This is the URI (Uniform Resource Identifier) of the module in which the type is registered.
 It acts like a namespace or module name in QML.
-As you see it is imported in the .QML file. <br/>
+As you see it is imported into .QML file. <br/>
 1 and 0 are used for the version number of the module, the major and minor part. in this case, our version will be 1.0. <br/>
 last parameter is the name by which the type will be known in QML. by this way we can instantiate and use objects of these types in our .QML file. <br/>
 whenever we make a file (object) and we want to use that object in our QML file, by this way we can add it to our created module ("com.example").